ABRG-Models/Tessellations/README.md

 python coldpFieldVis.py

+It can happen rarely that the following error message appears and the program crashes.

+"terminate called after throwing an instance of 'std::runtime_error' what():  t out of range [0,1]
+Aborted (core dumped)"

+In this case simply running the script again will produce a different tessellation and the program will run.
+It seems that every so often a tessellation is created by setCentres.cpp that triggers an error message from the morphologica libraries, this is rare and so re-running the script will suffice.
+We are investigating this issue and will update the software when it is solved.

 To produce the correlation histograms run the matlab script correlationMorph.m

 all the output files will be in logsMorph